|

 Third and fourth egg: Due to a camera failure, dates for remaining eggs are not certain.

-It is thought (based on behaviour) that 4 eggs were laid - with the clutch completed March 26 2025
+It was thought (based on behaviour) that 4 eggs were laid - with the clutch completed March 26 2025

 Second egg laid: Friday 21st March